-For details, see Section 3.6.6, "The HelloWorld Component Configuration File."
+For details, see Section 2.6.6, "The HelloWorld Component Configuration File."

-• A Java file that implements the helloworldBean component of the application, a POJO that contains the business logic.

-In the example, the file is called HelloWorldBean.java and is located in the src/com/bea/wlevs/example/helloworld directory.

-For a detailed description of this file, as well as general information about programming event sinks, see "Extending the Oracle CEP Event Processing Network" in the Oracle Complex Event Processing Developer's Guide for Eclipse.

-• A MANIFEST.
-MF file that describes the contents of the OSGi bundle that will be deployed to Oracle CEP.

-In the example, the MANIFEST.MF file is located in the META-INF directory.
+- A Java file that implements the helloworldBean component of the application, a POJO that contains the business logic. - In the example, the file is called HelloWorldBean.java and is located in the src/com/bea/wlevs/example/helloworld directory. - For a detailed description of this file, as well as general information about programming event sinks, see "Extending the Oracle CEP Event Processing Network" in the Oracle Fusion Middleware Developer's Guide for Oracle Complex Event Processing for Eclipse. - A MANIFEST.
+MF file that describes the contents of the OSGi bundle that will be deployed to Oracle CEP. - In the example, the MANIFEST.
+MF file is located in the META-INF directory.

-For more information about creating this file, as well as a description of creating the OSGi bundle that you deploy to Oracle CEP, see "Overview of Application Assembly and Deployment" in the Oracle Complex Event Processing Developer's Guide for Eclipse.
+For more information about creating this file, as well as a description of creating the OSGi bundle that you deploy to Oracle CEP, see "Overview of Application Assembly and Deployment" in the Oracle Fusion Middleware Developer's Guide for Oracle Complex Event Processing for Eclipse.

-The HelloWorld example uses a build.xml Ant file to compile, assemble, and deploy the OSGi bundle; see Section 3.6.2, "Building and Deploying the HelloWorld Example from the Source Directory" for a description of this build.xml file if you also use Ant in your development environment.
+The HelloWorld example uses a build.xml Ant file to compile, assemble, and deploy the OSGi bundle; see Section 2.6.2, "Building and Deploying the HelloWorld Example from the Source Directory" for a description of this build.xml file if you also use Ant in your development environment.

-3.6.5 The HelloWorld EPN Assembly File
+2.6.5 The HelloWorld EPN Assembly File